JuliaManifolds/Manopt.jl/joss/paper.md

 # Related research and software

-There are two projects that are most similar to `Manopt.jl` are [`Manopt`](https://manopt.org) in Matlab and [`pymanopt`](https://pymanopt.org) in Python.
+There are two projects that are most similar to `Manopt.jl` are [`Manopt`](https://manopt.org) [@manopt] in Matlab and [`pymanopt`](https://pymanopt.org) [@pymanopt] in Python.
 Similarly [`ROPTLIB`](https://www.math.fsu.edu/~whuang2/Indices/index_ROPTLIB.html) is a package for optimization on Manifolds in C++.
 While all three packages cover some algorithms, most are less flexible for example in stating the stopping criterion, which is fixed to mainly maximal number of iterations or a small gradient.
 Most prominently, `Manopt.jl` is the first package that also covers methods for high-performance and high-dimensional nonsmooth optimization on manifolds.

 The algorithm presented in [@BergmannHerzogSilvaLouzeiroTenbrinckVidal-Nunez-2020] was developed using Manopt.jl.
 Based on this theory and algorithm, a higher order algorithm was introuced in [@DiepeveenLellmann:2021:1].

-# Quality control and contributions

-Manopt.jl` uses GitHub Actions and a continuous integration testing with the most recent version of Julia all supported versions of Julia on macOS, Linux and Windows.
-The tests cover most of the library and can also be run locally in Julia REPL with `]test Manopt`
-Support and submission of contributions to the library are handled through the GitHub repository via issues or by pull requests

-# Requirements

-`Manopt.jl` is based on `ManifoldsBase.jl`.
-This package is available in the general Julia registry.
-A user can hence use the interface to implement an own manifold or use a manifold from the library `Manifolds.jl` of manifold.
+Optimised examples from [@BergmannGousenbourger:2018:2] performing data interpolation and approximation with manifold-valued Bézier curves, are also included in `Manopt.jl`.

 # References